| (Narrator is always a

 Olympics, she again skated flawlessly.
 But Tara Lipinski, equally

 flawless, snatched the gold in a close decision.
+MK: It was hard

 because I had thought it was good enough to win.
 I came home with